johanley/postscript-notes/README.md

 ## Convert a Character Code to a String
 A character code is a number.
 Sometimes you are given such numbers by a built-in operator.
-You usually want to convert that number to a string.
+You usually want to convert that number back into a string.
 The trick is to use the `put` operator.
 For example, the Blue Book has this snippet on page 167, Circular Text:

   `( ) dup 0 charcode put`